 In November 2022, DE&S worked with the RAF and industry partners to carry out a world-first 100% sustainable fuel flight using an A330 Voyager.
 This was the first flight powered completely by 100% Sustainable Aviation Fuel for a military aircraft of its size, and the first of any aircraft type in the UK.
 The flight was a joint endeavour between the RAF, DE&S and our industry partners Airbus, AirTanker and Rolls-Royce, with the fuel purchased from Air bp.

-Voyager, which has a colossal 60-metre wingspan, is a dual-role air-to-air tanker and passenger transport – and the largest aircraft ever used by the RAF.
+A330 Voyager has a colossal 60-metre wingspan and is the largest aircraft ever used by the Royal Air Force.

 DE&S manages the Voyager Private Finance Initiative contract.
 This is a 27-year contract awarded to the AirTanker consortium to manage the maintenance, infrastructure, and spares needed to sustain the Voyager programme.
 The scope of the contract also covers aircrew and ground crew training, including training school instructors and fleet management.

 Voyager is one of the highest value private finance initiative (PFI) contract in Government.
 DE&S plays a crucial role in ensuring maximum value and benefit from the services available, working closely with our industry partners.

 The DE&S Voyager Delivery Team is made up of 40 personnel at MOD Abbey Wood Bristol and RAF Brize Norton.
 The team manages a contracted service to supply Voyager to the RAF.